 VA Loan Manufactured Home

-VA loans can be used to buy a manufactured home with zero down payment.
+VA loans can buy a manufactured home with zero down payment.

 Can You Use a VA Loan for a Manufactured Home?

 Yes.
-The VA loan program does cover manufactured homes.
-The VA has backed more than 28 million home loans since 1944, and manufactured housing is part of that coverage.
-But the eligibility conditions are specific, and the home has to meet them fully before any lender will move forward.
+The VA loan program covers manufactured homes.
+Since the GI Bill created the program in 1944, the VA has backed more than 29 million home loans, and manufactured housing is part of that coverage.
+But the eligibility conditions are specific, and the home must meet them fully before any lender will move forward.

 The VA draws a clear line between a manufactured home and a mobile home.
-A mobile home sits on wheels and can be moved.
-A manufactured home, for VA purposes, is a factory-built structure that has been permanently attached to land and is legally classified as real estate.
+A mobile home sits on wheels and is built to move.
+A manufactured home, for VA purposes, is a factory-built structure permanently attached to land and legally classified as real estate.
 That distinction matters more than most buyers realize.
-The VA won't finance a home that is still titled as personal property, regardless of how it looks on the outside.
-If the property records say "mobile home" instead of "real estate," the loan won't work until that changes.
+If county records still list the home as personal property instead of real estate, the loan can’t close until that changes.

-If you're comparing options, it's worth knowing that FHA loans also allow manufactured home financing with somewhat different requirements.
-Both programs have trade-offs, and the right choice depends on your credit, your entitlement status, and the specific property you're buying.
+If you’re comparing programs, FHA loans also allow manufactured home financing under a separate HUD program with different credit and down payment requirements.
+The right fit depends on your entitlement status, credit score, and the specific property you’re considering.

 VA Manufactured Home Requirements

-The VA's rules for manufactured homes aren't complicated.
+The VA’s rules for manufactured homes aren’t complicated.
 But they are strict.
 Every item on this list must be satisfied.
-One missed requirement can stop the loan, even if everything else looks fine.
+One missed requirement can stop the loan, even if everything else is in order.

 Requirement What It Means